 He is the father of one and has written several children’s books dedicated to his son - Peyton.
 He is the founder of his own foundation dedicated to advancing ten basic principles for children.

 Judge Sharp is a 32nd degree Mason and a member of Alpha Phi Alpha Fraternity, Inc.

 He has a pet parrot named Truman and in his spare time he likes to read about the Rottweiler and the Bernese Mountain dog.
 One day, he hopes to be a proud owner of both.

-He is very thankful for his mother Barbara Sharp, and his wife - Ronda Sharp - to whom he has been married for twelve years.
+He is very thankful for his mother Barbara Sharp, and his wife - Ronda Sharp - to whom he has been married for fifteen years.